Gyanendra-Gupta/my-portfolio/README.md

 2. About Me Section
 Details about my education, career, and interests.

-Lists my top skills, including Python, JavaScript, Kotlin, SQL, and more.
+Lists my top skills, including Python, JavaScript, SQL, and more.

 3. Projects Section
 Showcases some of my personal projects, including links to the GitHub repositories.